PierreBx/ariane-xml/tests/README.md

 ## Contributing

-When adding new features to ExpoCLI:
+When adding new features to Ariane-XML:

 1. Add corresponding test data files
 2. Create test cases covering the feature